 Taxi Drivers Licensing Act 2014

-4 On the date as at which this compilation was prepared, the Travel Agents Amendment and Expiry Act 2014 s.
+5 On the date as at which this reprint was prepared, the Travel Agents Amendment and Expiry Act 2014 s.
 9 had not come into operation.
 It reads as follows:

 9. State Administrative Tribunal Act 2004 amended